iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

    with the path to DaPars, and if using your own genome file, make sure to use the absolute path to your genome file

 ### Running the differential workflow
-- Set the 'mode' parameter in conf/modules.config to "differential"
+- Set the 'run_differential' parameter in conf/modules.config to true
 - Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.tsv'
 - Ensure the sample sheet contains exactly two distinct conditions in the condition column.
 An example input file is samplesheet_example_files.csv
-- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

 ### Running the identification workflow
-- Set the 'mode' parameter in conf/modules.config to "identification"
+- Set the 'run_identification' parameter in conf/modules.config to true
 - Change 'output_file' parameter in conf/modules.config to the desired file name that ends with '.bed'
-- In the sample sheet, the same sample should be provided twice, but each row should have a distinct condition in the `condition` column.
-Exactly two rows must be present in the sample sheet.
-The workflow will then treat the two rows as two different conditions, a requirement for DaPars to run successfully.
-An example sample sheet is samplesheet_example_files_identification.csv.
+- Every sample (every row) in the sample sheet will run through the identification workflow

+### Running the workflow
-- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files_identification.csv
+Once parameters have been set in conf/modules.config file, run the pilot benchmark nextflow pipeline with `nextflow main.nf --input samplesheet_example_files.csv`.

 ## Output & post-processing
 Each DaPars run results in differential challenge file located under DaPars/results/dapars/dapars_differential_output.tsv.
-Identification challenege file is located under DaPars/results/dapars/dapars_identification_output.tsv.
+Identification challenge file is located under DaPars/results/dapars/(sample)_identification_output.bed where (sample) is obtained from the sample column of the sample sheet for each row.

 ## Notes
 - It is not possible to obtain quantification challenge output data since the TPM value in the output file